stouffer/EvoGeoModules/manuscript/manuscript.md

 ## Quantifying macro-evolutionary signal

 We quantify the strength of macro-evolutionary signal in terms of the degree of matching between host and parasite phylogenies, given knowledge of extant species interactions (at varying spatial scales).
 We do so using the *PACo* method [@balb13], which is robust to variations in both number of species and interactions. *PACo* provides measures of both the network-level congruence (*i.e.*, is there phylogenetic signal in the species interactions across the entire network?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall signal?).
 Strong values of the later metric reflect *low* contributions to coevolution -- interactions that contribute strongly to phylogenetic congruence have low *PACo* values.
 Importantly, and by contrast to previous methods such as *ParaFit* [@lege02], *PACo* also can be used to meaningfully quantify the contribution of every interaction to the network-level signal even in cases where the entire network shows no significant phylogenetic signal.
 As required by *PACo*, the phylogenetic trees for hosts and parasites were rendered ultrametric (*i.e.*, all species are at the same distance from the root).

 !{maps}

 # Results and discussion

+Splitting the datasets at the continental, regional, and local levels delineates clear quantitative predictions.
+Should community assembly favor the co-occurence of evolutionarily linked species pairs, we expect that regional networks will have a high degree of phylogenetic matching compared with the continental one.
+In the contrary, a relatively lower phylogenetic matching would be indicative of a weaker selection for the co-occurence of evolutionarily tied species pairs.
+At the local scale, if interactions between species at matching phylogenetic positions are conserved, we would expect both a similar or higher level of phylogenetic matching between the local and the regional scale, and a positive relationship between the frequency of interaction and its overall importance for phylogenetic matching.
+In the contrary, if local assembly proceeds largely independently from the co-evolutionary history, the relative level of phylogenetic matching in local networks should be the same as in the regional networks through a sampling effect, but the frequency of interactions should bear no relationship to their importance in overall matching.

-## Local and regional scale networks show no coevolutionary signal
+## Local and regional scale networks show no co-phylogenetic matching

 As host-macroparasite interactions are hypothesized to be ecologically constrained, as a result of their being evolutionary conserved [@comb01], the